Cricket Australia: Finances

+CA reported cumulative financial losses since 2019.
+Despite record attendances and record revenue from sponsorship snd television rights, it reported a $11.3 million loss for 2024/25, leaving the organisation in debt.
+Its management has been criticised for over-spending, especially on their own salaries, benefits and travel.

-The organisation's revenue was A$380.9 million in the year ended 30 June 2015, with a net surplus of $99 million largely attributed to the success of co-hosting the 2015 ICC Cricket World Cup.
+In 2015, the organisation's revenue was A$380.9 million in the financial year ended 30 June, with a net surplus of $99 million largely attributed to the success of co-hosting the 2015 ICC Cricket World Cup.

 Competitions

-As well as responsibility for Australian international sides, Cricket Australia organises interstate cricket in Australia, including the three premier competitions in each of the major forms of the game.
-These are the Sheffield Shield in first-class cricket, the JLT One-Day Cup, which is the domestic one-day competition, and the KFC Big Bash League, which is the domestic Twenty20 competition.
+As well as responsibility for Australian international sides, Cricket Australia organises interstate cricket in Australia, including the premier competitions in each of the major forms of the game.
+These are the Sheffield Shield in first-class cricket (men's competition only), the One-Day Cup (men) and the Women's National Cricket League, which are the domestic one-day competitions, and the KFC Big Bash League and the Weber Women's Big Bash League, which are the domestic Twenty20 competitions (contested by franchises not state representative teams).